One important aspect of being a responsible digital citizen is our topic for this challenge.

-Activity 3.
+Activity 1.
 Find an image or piece of music.
 Add it to your post (with attribution) and write a poem relating to the image or music.
 Invite your readers to write their own poems.
-Here isFernando’s example, Samantha is confused
+Here is Fernando’s example, Samantha is confused

-Activity 5.
+Activity 3.
 Create your own images and add to a post of your choice.
 In your post add a link to the website or tool you used to create your image.